Comparison

 It's practical, reliable, and focused on planning.
 Many writers love it because it takes the guesswork out of "am I on track?"

 Authorlytica also tracks your progress toward a deadline, but the focus is different.
-Instead of giving you a rigid daily plan, it emphasizes momentum, motivation, and self-knowledge.
+Instead of giving you a rigid daily plan, it tracks what actually happened.
 You log your words after each session, and Authorlytica shows you streaks, charts, XP, achievements, your writer profile, and personalized insights.

-It's less about rigid planning and more about building consistency through visible progress and self-knowledge.
+It's less about rigid planning and more about building consistency through streaks, charts, and your own writing data.

 Pacemaker is built for planning.
 It tells you what to do each day.
 The daily target is front and center, and the tool is designed to help you follow the schedule you set.